Impactful careers for biology degree graduates

 How much impact could you have?

-Public health can let you have a great deal of positive impact.
-One reason for this is public health interventions are often highly cost-effective relative to other medical interventions, and some even save money while providing benefits by reducing the need for expensive treatments.
+Public health work can have a great deal of positive impact.
+One reason for this is that public health interventions are often highly cost-effective relative to other medical interventions, and some even save money while providing benefits by reducing the need for expensive treatments.
 Additionally, many public health roles grant large amounts of leverage – that is, influence over how large amounts of resources are spent.

 Public health salary

-For epidemiologists, who research the spread of diseases, the median salary is $78,830 according to the US Bureau of Labor Statistics, which is 1.46x the US median salary.
-Medical and health services managers, who aren’t focused on public health but may take on some public health responsibilities, earn a median salary of $101,340.
-This is 1.87x the US median salary.
+For epidemiologists, who research the spread of diseases, the US Bureau of Labor Statistics reports an average salary of $83,980 (as of 2024).
+Medical and health services managers, who aren’t focused on public health but may take on some public health responsibilities, earn a median salary of $117,960.

 Prioritization researchers use tools from a range of disciplines – spanning economics, philosophy, and mathematics – to help work out what the world’s most pressing problems are, as well as the best ways of tackling them.
 These researchers work in nonprofits, think tanks, and sometimes government.